iltommi/qdb-documentation/source/reference/qdbd.rst

 .. option:: --replication=<factor>

     Specifies the replication factor (global parameter).
+For more information, see :ref:`data-replication`.

     Argument
-        A positive integer between 1 and 4 (inclusive) specifying the replication factor
+        A positive integer between 1 and 4 (inclusive) specifying the replication factor.
+If the integer is higher than the number of nodes in the cluster, it will be automatically reduced to the cluster size.

     Default value
         1 (replication disabled)